 One of the most significant differences between CoolSculpting and Kybella is the method used to reduce fat.
 CoolSculpting uses cryolipolysis, which involves freezing unwanted fat cells to shrink and destroy them safely.
 On the other hand, Kybella involves a series of injections of a synthetic form of deoxycholic acid.
 Additionally, CoolSculpting is primarily used to treat areas such as the abdomen, flanks, thighs, and upper arms, while Kybella is specifically designed to reduce submental fat.

-Both CoolSculpting and Kybella are generally considered safe and have been FDA-approved.
+Both CoolSculpting and Kybella treatments at our clinic in Fargo are generally considered safe and have been FDA-approved.
 However, as with any medical procedure, there are potential side effects and risks associated with each treatment.
 The most common side effects of CoolSculpting include temporary skin sensitivity, temporary numbness or lack of feeling, slight bruising, redness, and general discomfort around the treated area.
 These side effects resolve independently within a few days or weeks following treatment.
 On the other hand, some of the most common side effects of Kybella include swelling, bruising, pain, numbness, and redness in the treated area.
 These side effects are usually mild and temporary but can last several days or weeks.